-The observed average default rate to be disclosed in column e of table EU CR9 is consistent with the one-year default rate pursuant to Article 4 (1) no. 78 of the CRR, which represents the percentage share of obligors defaulted in 2021 out of the total number of all obligors assigned to a PD range as of 31 December 2020.
+The observed average default rate to be disclosed in column e of table EU CR9 is consistent with the one-year default rate pursuant to Article 4 (1) no. 78 of the CRR, which represents the percentage share of obligors defaulted in 2022 out of the total number of all obligors assigned to a PD range as at 31 December 2022.
 Calculation of the observed average default rate is based on non-overlapping one-year windows.